vim-voom/kintterToys/README.md

 By default, the find process will ask for confirmation if there are >50000 results before displaying them.
 This number is determined by option MAX_RESULTS.

-When OS is Windows, paths of directories may be entered in "Directories:" and "Skip directories:" with `\` or `/` as path separator.
+When OS is Windows, directories may be specified in "Directories:" and "Skip directories:" with `\` or `/` as path separator.
 However, path separators are normalized to `\` during the search.
 Thus `\` must be used in filter "Path".

-When OS is Windows, the following columns seem to always have value 0: UID, GID, NLINK, INO.
+When OS is Windows, the following columns always have zeros in them:
+UID, GID, NLINK, INO, DEV.

+When OS is Windows, checkbutton `xdev` does not work right and should be left unchecked.

 <p align="center">